 I was on a break from teaching and walking up Charlottenstraße when I noticed a weather-beaten man wearing a flat cap and using a walking stick.
 He was on the road looking for money from drivers.
 I’ve observed this many times across the city and it never seems very successful.

 A man with curly blonde hair on a bicycle beckoned the man over and gave him some cash.
 The lights changed and the bicycle man gave a nod to the man with the walking stick and cycled off.
 The man shuffled back onto the pavement.
 He looked delighted.
 A small successful moment for that man that I’m glad I spotted.

-Adapted from my newsletter, on the road with eu, published on October 17 2017
+Adapted from my newsletter published on October 17 2017